jw-uvt/master-s-thesis-DS-S/README.md

 ## Acknowledgments
-I extend my appreciation to Dr. Afra Alishahi for her support and guidance throughout my thesis project.
-Furthermore, I would like to express my gratitude to #Prof. Dr. The Second Reader# for dedicating their time to review this work.
+I extend my appreciation to Dr. Alishahi for her support and guidance throughout my thesis project.
+Furthermore, I would like to express my gratitude to Ir.
+Zamberlan for dedicating their time to review this work.